 The current podcast ecosystem is a challenging one to promote your podcast in, admittedly.
-First: as of Summer 2019, there are currently north of 725,000 shows that have produced around 29 million episodes.
+First: as late 2019, there are currently north of 800,000 shows that have produced over 29 million episodes.
 Assuming an average length of about 1 hour, it would take you 2,111 years to get through all the current episodes on just iTunes.
 It's a crowded space, for sure.

 How do you promote and market your podcast in 2019 and beyond?

 - Podcast Guesting On Other Podcasts

 - Leveraging Your Own Guests

 - Make It Easy As Pie To Share Your Episodes

 - Contests and Promotions To Gather Apple Podcast Reviews

 - Leverage Email Subscribers With Social Media Share Gates